Homeowner and Host Tips

 • Locks for windows and cabinets

-Here are some additional items that you’ll want to include to ensure convenience, cleanliness, and safety of your guests:
+Here are some items that can add to the convenience, cleanliness, and safety of your guests:

 • First aid kit